meteryam/straightjacket/README.md

 ## Summary

-This is the 2020 rewrite of the straightjacket compiler.
+This is the 2021 rewrite of the straightjacket compiler.
 I'm writing it in Python, and it will output c code rather than creating executables.
-The plan is to implement these features last:

-- lists
-- pattern matching within conditionals
-- floating point numbers
-- literate programming
-- foreign function interface
-- small standard library (strings, i/o, etc)
-- extended standard library

-These features have been implemented so far:

-- modules
-- integer declarations

-I'm working on these features right now/next:

-- forward declarations
-- type declarations
-- todo items

 ## Design Notes